 For an FHA loan, you’ll need a down payment of 3.5%.
 You can be approved for an FHA loan with a credit score as low as 580, though in that case, you’ll need a down payment of 10%.
 These are often chosen by borrowers with damaged credit scores.

 Just watch out for mortgage insurance premiums (MIPs).
 These can be costly.

 Few are eligible for these because they require minimum levels of military service.
 But they offer considerable benefits to those who qualify.
-They come with zero down payment, low, low mortgage rates, lenient credit guidelines, no loan limits and no continuing mortgage insurance.
+They come with zero down payment, low, lower interest rates, lenient credit score requirements, no loan limits and no continuing mortgage insurance.

 USDA loans offer a zero down payment requirement, low rates and a relatively easy credit score threshold.